 categorically: "Only one method of lifting heavy weights was open to

-Egyptians, namely by means of ramps composed of brick and earth which sloped
+the ancient Egyptians, namely by means of ramps composed of brick and earth which sloped

 upwards from the level of the ground to whatever height was desired."